About Research and Innovation at Georgian

 In any applied research collaboration, our industry partner retains IP rights, unless another arrangement is agreed upon in advance.

 The cost depends on resources required to conduct the applied research project.
 This includes student and faculty researcher time, as well as equipment and other relevant resources.
 Each project is unique and the cost of a project is determined on a case-by-case basis.
-Contact us if you are interested in pursuing an applied research project, we would be very happy to discuss with you in more detail.
+Contact us if you’re interested in pursuing an applied research project, we would be very happy to discuss with you in more detail.

-CARI connects industry and community partners with faculty and student researchers to help clear business and/or technology hurdles and better understand their target markets.
+The department of Research and Innovation connects industry and community partners with faculty and student researchers to help clear business and/or technology hurdles and better understand their target markets.
 For general inquiries, please contact us:

-CARI works with industry and community partners on projects at any stage of the research and development continuum, from early concept development through to final testing and validation.
+Research and Innovation works with industry and community partners on projects at any stage of the research and development continuum, from early concept development through to final testing and validation.